ParametricHumanProject/xoRETw/README.md

 ## Synopsis

-A database-driven webapp port of xoRET by Prof. Mark Strembeck - a role engineering tool for RBAC.
+A database-driven web-based port of xoRET by Prof. Mark Strembeck - a graphical software tool that provides tool support for the scenario-driven role-engineering process (RBAC).

 ## Motivation